singlemolecules/sojourner.org/SERVICE.md

 Subscription is billed **2000$ /month** for 87 hours /month @ 4h/day, **23$/hour** (equivalent to postdoc wage rate in the States).
 You will automatically be given a **One Year Subscription of *Sojourner.Pro*** and have analysis software built customized to your need.

+If you just have an **ad hoc** problem that you may like some extra help, please also subscribe below, it will be billed on the **hours we agreed upon**.
+And yes, you get the **One Year Subscription of *Sojourner.Pro*** as well.
+So our Subscription is really flexible, to the hours we agree upon, and you get your money back if you are not satisfied with the solution.

 Subscribe to the service when you needed it, cancel it when you are done.
 No fixed term contract.
 No hidden fees and tax included; 2 week money back guarantee if you are not satisfied with the solution.

 **SUBSCRIPTION**